wavemotion-dave/DS994a/README.md

 How do I play Realms of Antiquity? :
 -----------------------
 In 2020 a new C-RPG was released for the TI99/4a called Realms of Antiquity.
 A labor of love for almost a decade of hand-crafting this is the pinnacle of RPGs for the TI99/4a.
-It is playable on DS994a but due to needing 3 Disk Drives and full 1MB SAMS support, you can only run this on the DSi or above.
+It is playable on DS994a but requires all three disk drives to be used.
-* Ensure SAMS 1MB is enabled in configuration for this game.
+* Ensure SAMS 512K/1MB is enabled in configuration for this game.
 * Load the binary roacart.bin as your cartridge and advance to the TI title screen
 * Using the Cassette Icon in the lower left... mount DSK1 with ROAGAME.DSK, DSK2 with ROAWORLD12.DSK and DSK3 with ROAWORLD34.DSK
 * Enjoy - save often :)